Interfaces first: sharing and data contracts

 • simple change practice

-Note that this is not about “more documentation”.
+This is not about “more documentation”.
 It is about the right type of signal in the right place.

 Sharing across domains: meaning before schema